Parika23/skin-condition-diagnosis/README.md

 ## Limitations

-- The diagnosis logic is simplified and rule-based.
+- The diagnosis logic is simplified and rule based.
-- The system does not use a clinical dataset or machine-learning model.
+- The system does not use a clinical dataset or machine learning model.
 - It does not consider medical history, medications, allergies, or physical examination.
 - The nutritional information is simplified for the purpose of this educational project.
 - The results should not be interpreted as a medical diagnosis.